lexoyo/cms.blue/README.md

 * 11ty.dev as a builder
 * liquid.js as a template language
 * Programmable severless functions (lambda) and hooks
-* Access to your site data via git, deploy on push
+* Access your website source code via git, deploy on push

 ## Blue vs webflow